 - Do not place the cart under low-lying limbs or power lines.

 - Put your cart out by 6 a.m. and remove by the next day.

 Where To Recycle #5s, Electronics & Other Items In Winston-Salem

-Plastic items marked with a recycling #5 can NOT go into your recycle bins here in Winston-Salem.
-But, our local Whole Foods store on Miller Street has started a program to accept your #5 items and recycle them.
+Plastic items marked with a recycling #5 and batteries can NOT go into your recycle bins here in Winston-Salem.
+But, our local Whole Foods store on Miller Street has setup a program to accept your #5 items and batteries for collection and recycling.
 So, gather them up at home and then make the trip to Whole Foods to make sure these are recycled appropriately.
 Thank you Whole Foods!

 Electronics can also be troublesome in that it is often dangerous to dispose of these items through traditional waste removal routes.
-So, take your unusable electronics to the Best Buy store on Griffin Road, just off Hanes Mall Blvd in Winston-Salem, NC.
-This includes cell phones, TVs, DVD players, video and audio cables, computer monitors, and more.
+So, take your unusable electronics to any of the local Goodwill of Northwest locations around Winston-Salem.
+This includes computers, printers and monitors.
 It does not matter where you bought it – just bring it, and they will take care of it properly.
-Also, Goodwill will gladly accept old computers as tax-deductible donations, so this is a great option to get a little return on your investment while also making our city a better place.
+And there’s an added bonus: the donation is tax-deductible, so this is a great option to get a little return on your investment while also making our city a better place.